 The last and most vital part of portraiture is the vision.
 When creating portraits, you should always consider the story you intend to tell with your work.

-When creating portraits, composition, light, and vision are all factors to be considered.
-These are essential starting points to understand your personal method of portraiture.
-It is important to find what works best for you as a creator and to never stop striving to create your best work.
+It is important to find what works best for you as a creator.
+And, to never stop striving to create your best work.
 Have you shot some portraits with any members you #MetOntheHub?
-Share your creations with us in the comments below!
+Share your creations with us on social @h_collective